Klebsiella pneumoniae: Signs and symptoms

-Individuals with Klebsiella pneumonia tend to cough up a characteristic sputum, as well as having fever, nausea, tachycardia, and vomiting.
-Klebsiella pneumonia tends to affect people with underlying conditions, such as alcoholism.
+Individuals with Klebsiella pneumoniae tend to cough up a characteristic "currant jelly" sputum, as well as having fever, nausea, tachycardia, and vomiting.
+Klebsiella pneumoniae tends to affect people with underlying conditions, such as alcoholism.

 Diagnosis

-In terms of the diagnosis of Klebsiella pneumonia the following can be done to determine if the individual has this infection, including susceptibility testing for (ESBL) Extended Spectrum β-Lactamase, as well as:
+In terms of the diagnosis of Klebsiella pneumoniae the following can be done to determine if the individual has this infection, with the addition of susceptibility testing to identify drug-resistant organisms: